Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • contractile function of the myocardium;

-• the level and localization of the narrowing of the coronary arteries;
+• level and localization of narrowing of the coronary arteries;

 • resistance of the disease to drug therapy.

 Surgical intervention is aimed at restoring the patency of clogged vessels and improving blood flow in them.
-The operation is assigned in the following conditions:
+The operation is prescribed in the following conditions:

-• narrowing of the trunk of the left coronary artery by 70%, the defeat of three coronary arteries;
+• narrowing of the trunk of the left coronary artery by 70%, damage to three coronary arteries;

 • damaged coronary bed with artery narrowing by 75%;